ncordon/imbalance/cran-comments.md

-## Resubmission
+## Patch
-This is a resubmission.
-In this version I have fixed a problem with excessive execution time for the racog function examples.
+This is a patch to ensure C++ portability in relation to an ERROR that arose with the Solaris checks on CRAN

 ## Test environments
 * local OS X, devel